Many marine animals ingest plastics

 Further studies are needed to understand the significance of both additives and environmental toxins on and in plastics ingested by marine organisms compared to the uptake of these substances via food, water and sediment.

-The animals worst affected by microplastics are probably those exposed to the highest concentrations.
+The animals at most risk from microplastics are probably those exposed to the highest concentrations.
 Exposure depends on where animals live, how they search for food, and how long the plastic remains in their bodies.

 A considerable challenge for research is that we do not yet know the quantities of microplastics in the marine environment.
 Studies measuring concentrations in the marine environment have mainly collected plastic particles ranging in size from a third of a millimetre up to five millimetres and larger.

 But there is reason to believe that higher concentrations of microplastics would be found in the marine environment should the particles collected be smaller than those commonly collected today.
-For example, a study using a filter for catching particles as small as 0.01 millimetres found concentrations of microplastics to be a thousand to a hundred thousand times higher than the concentrations measured using a filter for catching particles no smaller than 0.3 millimetres in size.
+For example, a study using a filter for catching particles as small as 0.01 millimetres found concentrations of microplastics to be a thousand to a hundred thousand times higher than the concentrations measured using a filter for catching particles no smaller than 0.3 millimetres in size (F. Norén 2017, pers.comm.)

 At the same time, we know that global production of plastics is increasing exponentially and that plastics are found today in all corners of the world’s oceans.
 It is estimated that between 4.8 and 12.7 million tons of plastic debris end up in the world’s oceans every year.
-It is likely that most of these plastics will break down over time into microplastic.
+It is likely that a substantial amount of these plastics will fragment over time into microplastics.